Protest Property Tax and win in 2025

 4. File a notice of protest

-Once you've prepared your protest statement, documents, and evidence, you need to file it with the ARB at your local appraisal district.
 You can complete this process in person, online, or by mail.
-Make sure you file it with the appropriate authorities and meet the deadlines (typically 30 days from the date the preliminary notice was mailed).
+File it before the deadline.
+The deadline is typically 30 days from the date the preliminary notice was mailed).
 Also, keep a record of your submission for future reference.

 5. Attend an informal meeting